 The latest government advice is that pregnant women be cautious and limit their social contact.
 Therefore, an employer should allow pregnant women to work from home, especially as the guidance is clear that people should be working from home unless it is impossible to do so.
 However, if it is not possible for her to work from home, the employer should consider the alternatives of:

 - moving pregnant employees to a different location,

 - if that employees maternity leave is close, suggest they start that maternity leave early; or

 - suspend pregnant employees from work on medical grounds, with full pay.

 Employers should always consult with the individual employees affected before taking any action.
 Employers can also furlough those who are vulnerable, so should consider whether their pregnant employee would be vulnerable and therefore could be furloughed.

 If you have any further questions on the above, please do not hesitate to get in touch at email@example.com

 Any questions which you submit to this may appear on our FAQs page but will be on an anonymous basis.

 Written by the Thrive Tribe.

-Anything within article should not be taken as legal advice.
+Anything within this article should not be taken as legal advice.
 Any information provided will be general advice and for reference purposes only.
 It does not constitute legal advice and should not be relied upon as such.
 Specific legal advice about your specific circumstances should always be sought separately before taking or deciding not to take any action.
 If you wish to obtain specific advice to your situation and your decisions, please contact us and we will thereafter be able to advise.